telerik/blazor-ui/common/lazy-load-assemblies-wasm/readme.md

 * Move the `<TelerikRootComponent>` to a layout that is used only on pages that have the Telerik assemblies loaded.

-* Mark the required assemblies as lazy-loaded in the `.csproj` file of the web assembly project - the following snippet shows the assemblies that the Telerik components rely on at the time of writing.
+* Mark the required assemblies as lazy-loaded in the `.csproj` file of the web assembly project - the following snippet shows the assemblies that the Telerik components rely on at the time of writing:

     **CSPROJ**